Sui Lutris: A Blockchain Combining Broadcast and Consensus: The Architecture

-The goal of the above protocol is to ensure that execution for transactions involving read-only and owned objects requires only reliable broadcast and a single certificate, costing a minimal $O(n)$ communication and computation complexity and \emph{no validator to validator communication}.
-Smart contract developers can therefore design their types and their operations to optimize transfers and other operations on objects of a single user to reduce the cost of their transactions. \sysname also provides the flexibility of using shared objects, through the Byzantine agreement path, and enables developers to implement logic that needs to be accessed by multiple users. \textbf{Transaction finality.} The BIS~\cite{BISfinality} defines finality as the property of being ``irrevocable and unconditional''.
-We make a distinction between transaction finality, after which a transaction processing is final, and settlement, after which the effects of a transaction are final and may be used in subsequent transactions in the system.
-In \sysname, unlike other blockchains, both finality and settlement occur before checkpoints are formed.
-In all cases, \emph{a transaction becomes final when a quorum of validators accepts the transaction's certificate for processing, even before such a certificate is sequenced by consensus or executed.}.
-After this, no conflicting transaction can occur, the transaction may not be revoked, and is eventually executed and persist across epochs.
-However, the result of execution is only known a-priori for owned object transactions, and for shared object transactions it is known only after consensus.
-Transaction finality is achieved within 2 network round trips.
+The final resulting protocol, \sysname, manages to ensure that execution for transactions involving read-only and owned objects requires only reliable broadcast and a single certificate.
+This has a minimal $O(n)$ communication and computation cost on the critical path and requires \emph{no validator to validator communication}.
+Smart contract developers can therefore design their types and their operations to optimize transfers and other operations on objects of a single user to reduce the cost of their transactions.
+At the same time, \sysname also provides the flexibility of using shared objects, through the Byzantine agreement path, and enables developers to implement logic that needs to be accessed by multiple users.

-Settlement occurs upon execution on $2f+1$ validators, when an effects certificate could be formed (even though it is not known by any single party).
-For owned object transactions this occurs upon $2f+1$ correct validators executing the certificate without the delay of consensus; for shared object transactions this happens upon $2f+1$ correct validators executing them just after the certificate has been sequenced.
-In both cases, settlement is not delayed by the process of commiting the transaction within a checkpoint, and thus, has lower latency than checkpoint creation.